Growing Lettuce

 Sowing Seeds and Transplants

 - Transplants: Start seeds indoors 4-6 weeks before the last spring frost.
-When ready, transplant them to the garden, spacing each plant 8-12 inches apart.
+Transplant to the garden at 8-12 inch spacing once established.
+This approach gives you a head start on the season.

 Watering and Feeding

-- Water deeply at least once a week, adjusting for rainfall.
+- Water deeply at least once a week, adjusting based on rainfall and temperature.

 - Avoid overhead watering to prevent disease.
-Use drip irrigation if possible.
+Drip irrigation is ideal.

 Controlling Pests and Diseases

-- Cutworms: Protect young plants with collars made of cardboard or tin.
+- Cutworms: Protect young plants with collars made from cardboard or tin cans.

 Harvesting Lettuce

-- Romaine and Butterhead: Harvest the whole head when it reaches the desired size.
-Use a sharp knife to cut at the base.
+- Romaine and Butterhead: Harvest the whole head once it reaches the desired size.
+Cut at the base with a sharp knife.

-- Crisphead: Harvest once the head becomes firm and reaches full size.
-Pull the entire plant or cut the head off leaving the roots in the ground.
+- Crisphead: Harvest once the head firms up and reaches full size.
+Pull the entire plant or cut the head while leaving roots in the ground.

 Storage Tips

-- Rinse leaves with cool water to remove soil and insects.
+- Rinse with cool water to remove soil and insects.

-- Spin or pat leaves dry to remove excess moisture.
+- Spin or pat dry — excess moisture speeds up deterioration.

 - Store in a perforated plastic bag in the refrigerator.
-Most lettuce types will keep for a week.
+Most types keep well for a week.

 Common Growing Challenges